-Organizations are often concerned that The term idle time refers to Organizations are often concerned that their employees have too much to do in too little time.
+Organizations are often concerned that their employees have too much to do in too little time.
 However, the opposite situation—idle time—is rarely given attention.
 This term is used to describe segments of time at work in which employees are involuntarily unable to proceed with their work tasks.
 This can be due to slow periods in customer service jobs, technical problems, a lack of necessary information to proceed with a project, or managers inefficiently distributing work, among other reasons.

 Consequences of Non-productive Time at Work